Jhonve/GCN-Denoiser/README.md

 python test.py
 ```

-bunny_0_2/*.mat are sampled patches from the noisy *bunny* model with 0.2 level of Gaussion noise.
+`bunny_0_2/*.mat` are sampled patches from the noisy *bunny* model with 0.2 level of Gaussian noise.

 ### Denoising Interface:

 Executable demo, the corresponding code, and some sampled meshes are supplied. *New simplified version has been updated*

+- For .exe, windows platform is required and the CUDA PATH must be set in the system environment.
+Some important `.dll` have been supplied ( Unzip dlls.zip firstly).

 - For code, Visual Studio 2017 and Qt 5.12 are required.